nrichards/Qun-mk2/README.md

 ## MIDI learning

-Assigning proper MIDI CC to your MIDI keyboard is recommended for frequently used parameters, however, you can override MIDI CC temporarily by the following operation:
 Assigning proper MIDI CC in your MIDI keyboard is recommended for frequently used parameters -- see the [Qun CC list](#supported-midi-control-numbers) for details.

 Alternatively, you can override MIDI CC temporarily and with the following simple operation: